 Yes, it’s time to start taking responsibility for your own odoriferous emissions and stop blaming the dog!
-But if it really is the dog who frequently clears the room, it’s time to play detective and get to the, bottom of the issue.
-Your dog’s gas may be much more than just unpleasant aromatherapy.
+But if it really is the dog who frequently clears the room, it’s time to play detective and get to the bottom of the issue.
+Your dog’s farts may be much more than just unpleasant aromatherapy.

 Garbage In = Garbage Out

-If your dog is in good health, other than occasionally passing gas, then it may be time to try a few simple natural remedies.
+If your dog is in good health, other than the occasional gas, then it may be time to try a few simple natural remedies.

 Even if the quality of the food is great, is it species appropriate?